radeonxray/Bowling/README.md

 The assignment tasked me to create a program and algorithm, that could retrieve a collection of scores from a bowling game from a server provided by SKAT, correctly calculate the scores, and finally send the calculated scores back to the SKAT servers to verify the calculations.

-Furthermore, the program also needed to show "a substantial amount of Test"
+Furthermore, the program also needed to show "a substantial amount of Test", in which I decided to use JUnit 5.4 for Testing.

 I chose to tackle the assignment using Java, due to the job-description specifying SKAT was looking for a JAVA-developer, and I added the MAVEN framework to easier add external libraries and dependencies.